godotengine/godot-docs/classes/class_color.rst

 - :ref:`int<class_int>` **to_rgba32** **(** **)**

 Returns the color's 32-bit integer in RGBA format (each byte represents a component of the RGBA profile).
-RGBA is the format that Godot uses by default.
+RGBA is Godot's default format.

 ::